 This is a great way to get an even degree of cook on the entire cut of meat.
 The constant turning of the meat seals its natural juices inside.
 The result will be a moist and flavorful cut.

-Propane vs Charcoal Smokers: Pros and Cons
+Propane Smoker vs Charcoal Smoker: Pros and Cons

-The first major parts are the propane tank and knob.
+The first major features are the propane tank and knob.
 The tank sits outside the smoker and can be turned open or close with just a twist.
 It is very important to not leave this open as gas leaks are the leading cause of problems with propane smokers.
 With some of the advanced options, you can find customizable parts for the knob that tells you how much gas is left in the tank.

 Easy to Replace and Clean Parts